 Germinate seeds in good soil in warm weather after the last frost.
 Germination time vary, two to six weeks.
 Transplant seedlings to a mixture after true leaves have formed on the seedlings so the plants have a nourished diet.
 Transplant seedlings to the gardening area after plants have been hardened off.
 Allow room between plants for other flowers and crops.

 Sprinkle the planting area with powder milk about every two weeks after sowing the early seedlings in good soil to increase the tomatoes plants’ yields.
-If garden is mulched, apply powder milk to the soil under the mulch materials.
+If garden is mulched after plants have matured, apply powder milk to the soil under the mulch materials.

 If cold weather, germinate plants indoors.
 Transplant seedlings after true leaves have formed to a potting mixture six weeks to two months prior to planting the seedlings or the full-grown plants in the gardening area.